kiegroup/kogito-helm-charts/kogito-basic/README.md

 # Kogito Helm Chart
-This is a Helm chart to deploy a Kogito application with Prometheus integration.
+This is a Helm chart to deploy a Kogito application with no frills.

 # Example Usage
 By default, this will deploy the basic Kogito [travel agency